 Then, students have to choose the odd one out and say why.
 This one would be carrot because it’s not a fruit.

-Check it out here: Odd One Out ESL Warm-Up.
+Check out one of the best ESL Food games right here: Odd One Out ESL Warm-Up.

 A fun way to introduce some food things with little kids is to do the mystery box game.
 Choose your objects carefully.
 They should be hard, and not prone to breaking or squishing.
 Some of the best things to include are: